Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **How much can I ask for?**

-Proposal budgets should not exceed the total retroactive reward for that quarter.
-In other words, it should not be more than 5% of the treasury.
+Proposal budgets should not exceed 20% of the total retroactive reward for that quarter.
 If you are looking for more budget than that, consider using our launchpad to help raise funds from the community.

 **Can Leads be external to MoonDAO, or must they be members?**